ModDota/moddota.github.io/_articles/abilities/lua-item-tutorial.md

 ## The End

-That is end of this tutorial.
+That is the end of this tutorial.
-You can find this and other lua items and abilities from my Dota2Overflow github repo.<br />
+You can find this and other Lua items and abilities in my Dota2Overflow GitHub repo. https://github.com/DrTeaSpoon/Dota2Overflow
-https://github.com/DrTeaSpoon/Dota2Overflow

 <br />